syntropiq/libpcre-ts/README.md

 - This package provides both ESM (`dist/esm/index.js`) and CJS (`dist/cjs/index.cjs`) outputs.
 - The correct entry point is automatically selected via the `exports` field in `package.json`.
 - TypeScript types are available at `dist/types/index.d.ts`.
-- The build system uses Vite and TypeScript for modern, standards-compliant output.
+- The build system uses TypeScript for modern, standards-compliant output.

 ### Usage